UA Little Rock students

 Accommodated exam submissions

-Exam submission requests must be received at least 14 business days prior to the start date of the exam.
+Exam submission requests must be received at least 7 business days (Monday-Friday) prior to the start date of your exam.

 Remote proctoring is available at no cost to UA Little Rock faculty and students.